Foxi3/kb-uplexa/README.md

 Contribute to uPlexa Knowledge Base.

 Write markdown files in `content` folder.
-Add new page by editing `config.js` and create .md documents filename similar to the navigation filename.
+Add new page by editing `config.js` and create .md documents filename similar to the navigation name in `config.js`.
 See below.
 Sub-page can be nested inside folder with same filename as navigation filename.
 Order of sub-page is alphabetically ordered.

 ```